7 Unique and affordable safaris from around the world

 Located in the southwestern portion of the Pacific Ocean and to the south of Australia, New Zealand comprises of two beautiful islands, North Island and South Island.
 Both islands attract international visitors due to their variety in both climate zones and wildlife.
 On land one will find snow topped mountains, forests, cliffs and beaches.
 In the water, a visitor will have to chance to swim and dive with dolphins, whales, sea turtles and a large arrangement of fish species.

 The Far North Safari is not for the faint of heart.
 For 6 days, travelers will hike through different landscapes with an average of 4 to 6 hours of physical activity each day.
 If you’re looking for cozy nightly accommodations, then this isn’t for you as you’ll be camping in a tent every night.

-If you are an adventurous traveler and love being outdoors 24/7, you’ll be rewarded with beaches, kayaking, fishing and forests.
+If you are an adventurous traveler and love being outdoors 24/7 or at least as much as you possibly can, you’ll be rewarded with beaches, kayaking, fishing and forests.
 You’ll also spend some of your time riding around in a mini bus along the packed sand beaches.
 If bad weather greets you on any night during your safari, the guide will look for alternate accommodations that will keep you dry.
 Meals are covered in the price and vegetation meals can be prepared if necessary.

 - Price range: US$1,095 per person